suvendujena2001/GyamSys_Training/workarea/Mukund-Kumar/HTML_&CSS/Calculator/Readme.md

-Tried to design microsoft calculator using htm and CSS
+Tried to design microsoft calculator using html and CSS

 further addons after completion of javascript